tearust/tea-camellia/docs/migrate_evm.md

 # TEA_ERC_20
 This is modified ERC20.
 We only list the differences.

+## Genesis and Vesting

+We can use https://github.com/abdelhamidbakhta/token-vesting-contracts as our vesting

+We issue tokens to team, reserve, investors with a predefined vesting schedule.

 ## Storage

 hard coded reserved_address: This is a hard coded value, such as 0x0000000.... that we all know there is not a coresponding private key.
 Because it is hard coded constant value, no need to put it into storage.